sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

+- 20210426: this build removes ESNI code but still builds and seems to run at least a basic ECH client test ok; most likely this'll need to be done more than once to get it all right

 - 20210425: created an ESNI-and-ECH branch to mark state of play before the start of cleaning up.